ELS-RD/anonymisation/README.md

 Paths listed below can be modified in the config file `resources/config.ini`.

 ### `XML`
-* Cases have to be provided as XML in the format used by `skill cartridges`.
+* Cases have to be provided as XML in the format used by `skill cartridges` (example provided in `resources` folder).
 * One XML file represents one week of legal cases.
 * `XML` files should be put in folder `resources/training_data/`.
 * The case used for inference has to be placed in `resources/dev_data/`.